patrickv0220/pjsekai-decrypted-data/README.md

 Please go and support the official game and creators by using official channels. :)

-Assete get synced with storage.sekai.best every day at 00:00 UTC.
+Assets get synced with `storage.sekai.best’ every day at 00:00 UTC.

 All rights go to SEGA / Colorful Palette Inc. / Crypton Future Media, INC. www.piapro.net